spwhitton/consfigurator/README.rst

 For example, using Lisp's interactivity, it's easy to test a new property you're working on without having to plumb it into your main deployments, which might be large and relatively slow to run.
-Hit C-c C-c on your ``DEFPROP`` form in Emacs, switch to the repl, and then use ``DEPLOY-THESE`` to run just that property against localhost or a local container, until it does what it should.
+Hit ``C-c C-c`` on your ``DEFPROP`` form in Emacs, switch to the repl, and then use ``DEPLOY-THESE`` to run just that property against localhost or a local container, until it does what it should.

 For this purpose you can use whatever connection type is most convenient -- perhaps you normally deploy using Consfigurator's support for starting up remote Lisp images, but you can swap in a simple, lighter-weight connection type for testing.
+Another respect in which this is useful is that interactive debugging is not possible with connection types which start up remote Lisp images.

 We also have a few nice macros defined, though nothing too clever yet.